KatherineBR/Trevor-App-Public/README.md

-# trevor_app
+# trevor-app

-A new Flutter project.
+A new Flutter project created by T4SG S25 for The Trevor Project.

 ## Getting Started